Reikyo/xmachina_kp/readme.txt

-From CMPT419/726 assignment 2 spam recognition kernel perceptron
+From CMPT419/726 assignment 2 kernelised perceptron for spam recognition